 We envision a just, equitable, and sustainable future where all people benefit from a healthy, thriving planet and a direct connection to nature.
-Working with and in communities across the country we can bolster locally led wildlife conservation efforts.
+Working with and in communities across the country, we can expand outdoor access for everyone and bolster locally led conservation efforts.
 Conserving more of our public lands and managing them to sustain wildlife and natural systems is our best chance to avoid the worst impacts of climate change and ensure that we leave a livable world for future generations.
 Conserving 30 percent of the US by 2030 represents the kind of transformational change that is needed to safeguard nature in the United States.